boazsegev/facil.io/CONTRIBUTING.md

     * The IO reactor (`evio`), the event loop (`defer`), the socket abstraction layer (`sock`) and the "glue" (`facil`).

-    * Core types available for all the rest of the modules: `fio_list` (a simple doubly linked list), `fio_hash_table` (a simple Hash Table), `fio_dict` (a trie structure) and `spnlock` (simple atomic operations and a spin-lock).
+    * Core types available for all the rest of the modules: `fio_llist.h` (a simple doubly linked list), `fio_hashmap.h` (a simple Hash Table), and `spnlock` (simple atomic operations and a spin-lock).

-        I avoided `atomic.h` and a few other C11 features because they weren't available on all the platforms where I was compiling `facil.io`, which is partially why I wrote the `spnlock` and the core types.
+        I avoided `atomic.h` and some C11 features because they weren't available on all the platforms where I was compiling `facil.io`, which is partially why I wrote the `spnlock` and the core types.

-    * Core dynamic types (`fiobj_s *`) with native JSON support.
+    * Core dynamic types (`FIOBJ`) with native JSON support.

-        Although this module is removable from the core (the core will function without it), this module offers a "glue" soft type system layer that can be used by other modules.
-It's assumed all extensions and modules might break if this system is removed or it's core API broken.
+        This module is used like "glue" and a soft type system layer.
+Even the core can't function without it (for example, it's used in cluster communication).

 * Services: